Codeinwp/otter-blocks/readme.txt

 ### A WordPress Gutenberg Popup Plugin

 Popups are one of the oldest lead capturing and notice conveying techniques on the web.
 With the Gutenberg Popup Block available in Otter, you can create popups made from any other block available in Gutenberg!
 Fine-tune your popup by setting when they should appear and how they can be closed.

+### Global Defaults for Otter's Blocks

+Tired of always having to set the same options every time you add a block to the page?
+With Otter, you can set the default configuration for some of the most commonly used blocks like the Section Block, Icon Block, Advanced Heading and more.

 ## Blocks Available in Otter